 Blood is collected from patients to be used as a non-tumor control.
 The genomic data generated from blood samples can be compared to the genetic information of the tumor to identify the occurrence of specific mutations .
 Tissue samples are collected from a surgery or biopsy and immediately are flash-frozen using liquid nitrogen vapor.
 This process preserves the integrity of the tissue DNA/RNA, which will be extracted for scientific projects such as whole genome or RNA sequencing.
 Tissue in freezing media is extracted at the time of surgery and placed in media for cryopreservation and for use in cell line generation.

 Each month, CBTTC member institutions ship biospecimens for processing at the CBTTC’s operations center.
 All specimens are packaged and shipped with dry ice to maintain specimen quality and minimize degradation of DNA or RNA due to thawing.
 Specimens are accessioned into Nautilus, a laboratory information management system (LIMS).
-Each submitted specimen is placed inside a tube and labeled with a unique 2D-barcode.
+Each submitted specimen is labeled with a unique 2D-barcode.
 The barcodes are scanned into in LIMS and assigned a specific location within the biorepository.
 Additional information including weight, volume and any abnormalities are recorded within the specimen’s profile.

 Requests for specimens are submitted through an online form to the CBTTC operations staff.
 Each request is thoroughly reviewed for accuracy before being sent to the Scientific Committee for approval.
 Examples of requests include specimens for whole genome sequencing, RNA sequencing and cell line studies.